srdelisser/csi3140project/README.md

 For this deliverable we have integrated vue.js with firebase to develop the app.
 So far, we have successfully connected these components of our tech stack.
 We are able to read and write to our database set up through firebase.
 We are slowly working towards changing the UI to make it more efficient to use with vue.
 We will also be adding more features by the next deliverable.

 ### Deliverable 4 updates

+For this deliverable we tried to cleanup our code and tried to implement testing.
+We refined some of our existing features, for example, adding a new recipe, firebase authentication etc. We also worked on a search and filter feature.